mehrzad1994/TOR/README.md

 The Tor Project is a non-profit organization that currently develops and maintains the Tor, while funding is often provided by the US, Sweden and some other sponsors.
 Tor is based on the idea of Onion Routing, developed by Paul Syverson, Micheal G Reed and David Goldschlag in US Naval Laboratories in the 1990s.The alpha version of The Onion Router, or TOR for short, was developed by Roger Dingledin and Nick Mathewson and released on September 20, 2002.
 Needless to say, the project continues to be funded by the Electronic Frontier Foundation, or EFF for short. [source](https://en.wikipedia.org/wiki/Tor_(network))

-### Global usage of TOR browser
+### Global Usage of TOR Browser
 ![enter image description here](https://upload.wikimedia.org/wikipedia/commons/4/41/Geographies_of_Tor.png)
-## How to install and use TOR
+## How to Install and Use TOR

 1.  install and configure Tor Browser.
 Start by downloading and installing Tor Browser.
 2. Get online with Tor.
 3. Choose your security level.
 4. Rethink your browsing habits.
 5. Understand Tor circuits.
 6. Create a new identity.
 7. Use HTTPS.
 8. Access.

 [source](https://www.techradar.com/how-to/how-to-protect-your-privacy-online-with-tor-browser-improve-your-security-and-stay-anonymous).

-### Some important tips to use TOR
+### Some Important Tips to Use TOR

  - Change the security level
- There are 3 security mode: Standard, Safer, Safest. by default it is set to Standard, but it is recommended to change it to safer or safest mode to disable Javascript.
+ There are three security mode: Standard, Safer, Safest.
+By default, it is set to standard, but it is recommended to change it to safer or safest mode to disable Javascript.
  -  Use noscript extention
  It helps you to choose what Javascript code is allowed to run manually.
 For each script to be run you need to move it to the trusted.
  You can add the noscript icon from customize in the main menu.